every Friday in the Create Place,

 we host a low-cost, flexible coworking space

-Here, you’ll find a friendly, peaceful environment for you to mix up your schedule, get organised, and get out into the community.
+With this not-for-profit co-working space, you’ll find a friendly, peaceful environment for you to mix up your schedule, get organised, and get out into the community!

 We welcome all creative and community practices, from writing to designing, textile-making to starting your own business.